aspose-cells/Aspose.Cells-Doc-md/swedish/androidjava/release-notes/release-notes-2017/aspose-cells-for-android-via-java-17-9-release-notes/_index.sv.md

 {{% alert color="primary" %}}

-Eftersom kodbasen för Aspose.Cells för Android via Java matchar koden för relevanta .NET- och Java-versioner, ingår de flesta ändringar, förbättringar och korrigeringar i Aspose.Cells för .NET v17.6, Aspose.Cells för .NET v17.7 , Aspose.Cells för .NET v17.8, Aspose.Cells för .NET v17.9, Aspose.Cells för Java v17.6, Aspose.Cells för Java v17.7, Aspose.Cells för Java v17.8 och 176173481 för Java v17.8 och 64 för Java v17.8 och 64 för Java v17.8 ingår också för Android via Java v17.9.
+Since the code base of Aspose.Cells for Android via Java matches the code of relevant .NET and Java version(s), most of the changes, enhancements and fixes included in the Aspose.Cells for .NET v17.6, Aspose.Cells for .NET v17.7, Aspose.Cells for .NET v17.8, Aspose.Cells for .NET v17.9, Aspose.Cells for Java v17.6, Aspose.Cells for Java v17.7, Aspose.Cells for Java v17.8 and Aspose.Cells for Java v17.9 are also included in this Aspose.Cells for Android via Java v17.9.

 {{% /alert %}}